 A few days a year, hacking enthusiasts at DEFCON race to see if they can prove voting machines are not secure.
-The event is fodder for disinformation.
+The event inadvertently provides fodder for disinformation.

 Their creation has been successfully fully outsourced to a factory, the security researcher behind the cables said.

 Designer Kate Rose presented her "adversarial fashion" line of clothing, which introduces garbage data into license plate reader systems, at DEF CON 27.